Megapnosaurus: Possible & reclassified Megapnosaurus remains

 In 1989, a second species of "Syntarsus" was proposed as Syntarsus kayentakatae, a description by Timothy Rowe of a well preserved skull and partial remains of postcranial skeleton.
-The fossils came from the early Jurassic strata of the Kayenta Formation in Arizona, USA.
+The fossils came from the early Jurassic strata of the Kayenta Formation in Arizona, United States.
 The phylogenetic position of "Syntarsus" kayentakatae is debated, with a position in Megapnosaurus, Coelophysis, or a making a new genus being proposed.